Seeing Christmas Lights on Candy Cane Lane

 During the holiday season, the St. Louis Hills neighborhood along the 6500 block of Murdoch Avenue lights up with hundreds of strands of Christmas lights to become Candy Cane Lane.

 This is a neighborhood Christmas display, so it is a lot more personable than a high-dollar drive-through one at a theme park.
-However, they do take donations for charities.
+The Christmas display is free; however, they do take donations for charities.

 Families come together to make this display a work of art throughout their streets.